Job Search Tips for Introverts

 Preparing for an Interview as an Introvert

 Ward off interview jitters with advance practice and prep.
-Learn tips for how to to prepare for an interview as an introvert, including advice on scheduling interviews and how to answer unexpected questions.
+Learn tips on how to prepare for an interview as an introvert, including advice on scheduling interviews and how to answer unexpected questions.

 And keep in mind one major advantage introverts have in interviews: typically, introverts are excellent listeners.
 Use this ability to get a sense of the interviewer's wants and needs for the job, and to tailor your answers accordingly.